FAQ

 First give us a call or text; our end of life care coordinator will get some preliminary information from you about your pet, share care level and appointment details and help you reserve your appointment.
 919-600-1841

-Our calls and texts are monitored Monday-Friday 9-5p, lightly monitored on Saturdays, and we are closed on Sundays.
+Our calls and texts are monitored Monday-Friday 9-7p, lightly monitored on weekends.
 You may text anytime and we will get back to you as soon as we re-open.
 We are not an emergency service.